SprigganCG/hishiryo/README.md

-# hishiryo (alpha)
+# hishiryo
+#### "consciousness beyond thought" ^_^

-Convert a csv dataset into a radial pixel map
+Convert the data from a csv dataset into a graphic radial pixel map.
+I

-This little experiment aims at trying to quickly represent the content of a csv table.
+This little experiment aims at trying to quickly represent the content of a dataset and make it funny to discover it's  or patterns!

 Each datapoint (like a cell in an excel sheet) is converted into a pixel , and this pixel is diplayed on a circular graph.

-This version supports the following data formats : float, integers, Text as categories.
+This version supports the following data formats : float, integers, Text as nominal categories.

 ### How to install